Aleutian Adventures - Alaska

 September - mid-October: $6,400.00 per person

-The Steelhead Camp is located at the mouth of a river, 40 miles west of Nelson Lagoon.
+The Steelhead Camp is at the mouth of a river, 40 miles west of Nelson Lagoon.
 All-terrain vehicles make the scenic hour-long drive down the Bering Sea beach.
 The camp is only open for three weeks during steelhead season and hosts two anglers, one guide, and one chef per week.
-The river/creek is much smaller than the Sapsuk River and is perfect for the single-handed rod, and allows anglers to sight cast to good numbers of fish.
+The river/creek is much smaller than the Sapsuk River and, is perfect for the single-handed rod, and allows anglers to sight cast to good numbers of fish.

-Packages Include:
+The Packages Include:

 • Boat transfers between Nelson Lagoon and camp